 Wander the city of Prizren.
 The conference organizer planned a day trip to beautiful Prizren for us.
 This was a city about 2 hours away from Prishtina.
 He rented a private bus for all of us, which made this experience unforgettable since we got to know the other speakers on the bus.
 On the way to Prizren, we sang Albanian songs, which was so much fun.

 Immediately after stepping outside the bus, we noticed a different vibe from Prishtina.
 Prizren’s main attraction is the river canal that splits the city into two parts.
-On each side of this canal, you will find beautiful pedestrian cobblestone streets that lead to many stores, restaurants, and coffee shops to the other side of the city.
+On each side of this canal, you will find beautiful pedestrian cobblestone streets that lead to many stores, restaurants, and coffee shops on the other side of the city.
 Prizren is one of the most picturesque places to visit in Kosovo due to its gorgeous Ottoman-influenced architecture.

 Visit the Castle Fortress in Prizren.
 Finding our way to the castle required a little hiking since the castle was on top of a mountain with an altitude of 1722 feet (525 m).
 On our way there we saw nice houses on the hill and enjoyed a lovely view of the city.
 What stood out were the many mosque towers (part of the architecture of a mosque where the prayers are announced for the whole city to hear).
 A resident confirmed that there are more than 40 mosques just in the city of Prizren.
 Kosovo’s primary religion is Muslim (96.6% of the population).

-The castle of Prizren was built in the 6th century and was used to protect the city from foreign attacks.
+The Castle of Prizren was built in the 6th century and was used to protect the city from foreign attacks.
 Although the Serbians destroyed the castle during the war, it has been reconstructed.
 The Prizren castle is known for the number of underground tunnels (called “bunkers”), which were a part of the defensive military fortification to protect people and weapons during the infamous war with Serbia.
 Entry to the castle was free, and we got to see the observation points of the castle and enjoyed a 360-degree view of the city of Prizren.